pperzyna/pperzyna.github.io/content/blog/2020/05/how-to-create-dependency-graph-in-terraform.md

   credits: '<span>Photo by <a href="https://unsplash.com/@lunarts?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Volodymyr Hryshchenko</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>'
 ---

 This Terraform feature comes as a Saviour!
-On a daily basis is not frequently used, but in case of a problem with dependencies can save your time. **Terraform Graph** command generates a visual representation of configuration or execution plan.
+On a daily basis is not frequently used, but in case of a problem with dependencies can save your time. **Terraform Graph** command generates a visual representation of dependencies to help you debug easier.

 <!--more-->

 ## The Implicit Dependency problem

-The problem with dependencies most often occurs during provisioning and destroying cloud resources, because sometimes terraform misidentified dependencies. **The primary way how Terraform resolves dependencies** is by implicit dependency, it is when one block of code uses a reference to another resource value, see the example below.
+The problem with dependencies most often occurs during provisioning and destroying cloud resources, because sometimes terraform misidentified dependencies.
+The primary way how Terraform resolves dependencies is by **implicit dependency**, it is when one block of code uses a reference to another resource value, see the example below.

 ```hcl
 resource "aws_eip" "ip" {